Galaxy clustering in the DESI Legacy Survey and its imprint on the CMB: Implications for the cosmological model

 The most conservative assumption is that there are indeed imperfections in the data.
 If these were to lie on the lensing side, we would point the finger of suspicion at photometric redshifts, which are a dominant source of potential bias.
 We have discussed the reliability of the photo-$z$s used in this paper at some length, and a huge effort has been invested in this topic by galaxy weak lensing groups -- using rather different data and methods to the approach taken here.
 On the CMB side, the exemplary thoroughness of the \planck\ analysis makes one reluctant to suggest any imperfection, but there are issues.
-Apart from the continuing puzzle of the well-known large-scale anomalies, there is the fact that the \planck\ TTEE data prefer an amplitude of CMB lensing that is {\it higher\/} than fiducial: $A_{\rm lens}=1.180\pm 0.065$, which represents some form of internal inconsistency.
-In both cases, residual systematics at the few-$\sigma$ level are by definition impossible to rule out, and therefore we think it is plausible that the compromise solution with $\Omega_m\simeq0.296$ may be close to the truth.
+Apart from the continuing puzzle of the well-known large-scale anomalies, there is the fact that the \planck\ TTTEEE data prefer an amplitude of CMB lensing that is {\it higher\/} than fiducial: $A_{\rm lens}=1.180\pm 0.065$, which represents some form of internal inconsistency.
+These issues were investigated in detail by \cite{GPE_Gratton2019}, who argued that that the anomalies represented no more than slightly unusual statistical fluctuations in the \planck\ dataset and that there was no evidence of systematics at an important level.
+Where large-scale properties of the CMB are concerned, cosmic variance dominates and the many independent \planck\ maps can indeed give confidence that systematics are negligible.
+But in the noise-dominated regime, where the best results require the combination of all data subsets, residual systematics at the few-$\sigma$ level are not so easy to rule out.
+The \planck\ constraint on $\Omega_m$ does depend significantly on the high$-\ell$ data, and so could be considered potentially less robust.
+We therefore think it is plausible that the compromise solution with $\Omega_m\simeq0.296$ may be close to the truth.
 If we look at CMB constraints independent of \planck, ACT+WMAP yields $\Omega_m=0.313\pm 0.016$, which is easily consistent with 0.296; this work also has $A_{\rm lens}$ very close to unity \citep{ACTpars2020}.